sumitmaji/usefulcommands/kubernetes/README.md

 kubectl get componentstatus
 ```

-- not all verbs apply to each resource!
+- Not all verbs apply to each resource!
 If you want to check which verbs apply to the resource you are restricting access to, you should use kubectl api-resources -owide.
 For example, for Pods you can use
 ```shell
 kubectl api-resources -o wide | grep "Pod\|VERBS"
 ```